Dudubl120/server/README.md

 # server
-yes, that's a minecraft server
+using to storage a minecraft server arquives